modera/ModeraServerCrudBundle/Resources/doc/index.md

 to satisfy even the most demanding requirements.

 When defining hydration configuration scheme you will be operating two configuration properties - "profiles" and "groups".
-Profiles can be though of as template names, which will define how you your in-memory object will be serialized down to a data-structure that can be sent back to client-side.
+Profiles can be though of as template names, which will define how your in-memory object will be serialized down to a data-structure that can be sent back to client-side.
 Groups can be used inside profile to split data into semantic chunks of data and later can be grouped to form profiles without duplicating code.
 Looking at the examples above, this is how you could define hydration groups: